Linear and Rational Factorization of Tropical Polynomials

-The rest of our paper explores applications of Theorem \ref{thm:main} to rational factorization.
-Say that $f$ is $\S$-rational if $f \odot g \in \NS$ for $g$ a product of units.
-Say that it is strong $\S$-rational if in addition, $g \in \NS$.
+Formally, say that $f$ is rationally factorizable with respect to $\S$, or $\S$-rational, if $f \odot g \in \NS$ for some $g \in \mathbb{N}[\S']$ for some set of lattice polytopes $\S'$.
+Say that it is strong $\S$-rational if $f \odot g \in \NS$ for some $g \in \NS$.
 The set of $\S$-rationals $\ES$ and the set of strong $\S$-rationals $\ZS$ are both monoids, and they are much richer than $\NS$.
-Tropical division is a highly non-trivial operation even in one variable \cite{Korhonen15, tsai2012working}.
-At the same time, it is a very useful operation: tropical rational polynomials have appeared in a variety of applications, from product-mix auctions in economics \cite{BaldwinSlides}, topological data analysis \cite{Verovsek16}, to unirational varieties \cite{Draisma13} and ultra discrete equations \cite{Korhonen15}.
-In general, the extension from $\NS$ to $\ZS$ parallels the extension from Minkowski sums to signed Minkowski sums.
-Analogous to $\NS$, say that $\ZS$ has local factorization if for a polynomial $f$ such that each cell of $\Delta_f$ is a signed Minkowski sum of some polytopes in $\S$, then $f \in \ZS$.
-The most difficult step for the membership problem of $\ZS$ or $\ES$ is in verifying that $f \odot g \in \NS$ for some candidate $g$.
-When $\S$ is a positive basis, this difficulty is resolved by Theorem \ref{thm:main}.
-In this case, we also obtain a necessary and sufficient condition for $\ZS$ to be equal to $\ES$.
+In terms of cells of $\Delta_f$, the extension from factorization to rational factorization is the extension from Minkowski sums to signed Minkowski sums, a useful operation in combinatorial geometry \cite{Ardila10,gritzmann1999algorithmic}.
+For $f$ to be $\S$-rational (resp. strongly $\S$-rational), a necessary but not sufficient condition is that each cell of $\Delta_f$ can be expressed a signed Minkowski sum where all of the positive terms (resp. all of the terms) lie in $\S$.
+The following theorem states that if $\S$ is a positive basis, then this local condition is sufficient for rational factorization.

+\begin{theorem}[Local rational factorization] Suppose $\S$ is a positive basis.
+Then $\ZS$ has unique and local factorization. \end{theorem}

+The third main result of our paper gives a sufficient condition on $\S$ for $\ES$ to have unique and local factorization.
+We provide a large and important family of $\S$ with this condition, and thereby generalizes a result in auction theory of Baldwin, Golberg and Klemperer \cite{BaldwinSlides}.

 \begin{theorem}[Local strong rational factorization] Suppose $\S$ is a positive basis.
-Then $\ZS$ has unique and local factorization.
-Furthermore, $\ZS = \ES$ if and only if $\S$ is a full positive basis.
-In this case, $f \in \ZS = \ES$ if and only if the edges of $\Delta_f$ are parallel to integer multiples of edges in $\S$, as vectors. \end{theorem}
+Then $\ZS = \ES$ if and only if $\S$ is full.
+In this case, $f \in \ZS$ if and only if the edges of $\Delta_f$ are parallel to integer multiples of edges ($1$-dimensional polytopes) in $\S$, as vectors. \end{theorem}